 Brilliantly being: a quintessential ball of leaving and staying

 I'm grateful for feeling both sad and happy because I believe life is not all sad or happy.
 It's happy and disappointing.
-Tired and ready.
+I can feel simultaneously tired and ready.
 Open (bring it on) and closed (oh no, oh no, I don’t want to hear, say, or do that).
-Eager to travel and wanting to stay.
+Eager to travel and want to stay.
 Dreading running and anticipating perky endorphins.

 I'm grateful.